 Non-wired bras are also ok for sleeping since the breasts don´t need a lot of support, they need to be stopped from getting all over the place.
 These are more recommended for those who have been wearing their correct size for a while.
 Wearing underwire bras in the day is recommended though.

-Do change your bra before sleeping !Not only do we need a more comfortable bra for the night, but the breasts also need a change.
+Do change your bra before sleeping !Not only do we need a more comfortable bra for the night, but the breasts also need a change (every bra presses your tissue in slightly different points).
 Also, the bra elastic needs to rest, so it´s not a good idea to wear a bra for 24 hours.

 Can sleeping in a bra be uncomfortable ?* Give it a chance, try out several models in the correct size, preferable something with short underwires and not too much frills.